 II INTERNATIONAL TREATY OBLIGATIONS

-The 15 independent countries of the Caribbean Community (CARICOM) and the British overseas territory of Montserrat have established a multilateral exchange of benefits for workers, and free trade of goods, by virtue of the CARICOM Treaty and the CARICOM Single Market and Economy agreement.
+The 15 independent countries of CARICOM and the British overseas territory of Montserrat have established a multilateral exchange of benefits for workers, and free trade of goods, by virtue of the CARICOM Treaty and the CARICOM Single Market and Economy agreement.
 Skilled workers and professionals who are nationals of CARICOM countries may enter and work in St Kitts and Nevis without a visa or work permit.12

 A CARICOM citizen must hold a passport from a qualifying CARICOM country and possess a certificate from that country certifying the immigrant as a skilled worker.
-If all requisite documents are in order, the foreign national will be granted the entry right to St Kitts and Nevis initially for a period of six months, followed by an indefinite stay.
+If all requisite documents are in order, the foreign national will be granted right of entry to St Kitts and Nevis initially for a period of six months, followed by an indefinite stay.